 As The Tumaini Trust has reached its original objectives, we now support sustainable development initiatives in Tanzania.
 I’m delighted that The Tumaini Trust has huge support from Mshiri village to enable us to work together to shape a more sustainable future.

 Trustee and Head of Marketing and Communications UK

-I am currently an MA student in World Literature at Warwick University, and from September, I will begin my PhD studies into the intersections between human rights frameworks and world literature, also at Warwick University.
+I am currently a PhD student in Comparative Literature at Warwick University, studying the intersections between human rights frameworks, humanitarianism and world literature.
 I have an absolute passion for trying to make the world a better and more equal place for everyone, and I love exploring the theories behind this through my studies, then putting those theories into practice through work outside of my degree.
-Alongside my work as a trustee and Head of Marketing and Communications for The Tumaini Trust, I also work as a fundraising intern for ESSA (Education Sub-Saharan Africa), and a Community Volunteer Coordinator and MP Correspondent for CAFOD.
+Alongside my work as a trustee and Head of Marketing and Communications for The Tumaini Trust, I also work as a Bid Writer for ESSA (Education Sub-Saharan Africa).

 Legal Lead Tanzania